Diane Jergens

 Diane Jergens (born Dianne Irgens; March 31, 1935 – October 9, 2018) was an American film and television actress.

 Early years

 Jergens was the daughter of Norman C. Irgens, an alderman in Minneapolis, and his wife.
 In 1944, at age 8, she auditioned for two film studios in Hollywood and was asked to return to make a film.
 In 1950, the family moved to Hollywood.
 When Jergens was 16, she was a member of the Heidt Steppers dancing troupe, which was part of the Horace Heidt Show.
 Soon after Jergens graduated from Hollywood High School, she performed as a singer on tour with composer Jimmy McHugh.

 Career

+She made her screen debut in the 1946 film Ginger.
+She was featured in such 1950s films as The FBI Story with James Stewart and Desk Set starring Spencer Tracy and Katharine Hepburn.
+Her other films included leading roles in High School Confidential and Island of Lost Women.

+She made two films in the Philippines, Lost Battalion (1960) and Espionage:Far East (1961).